After-Shock/Cloudbox-wiki/Sonarr.md

 1. Enable "Rename Episodes".
 1. Disable "Analyse video files".
 1. Disable "Use hardlinks instead of copy".
-1. Your settings should look similar to below.
+1. Your settings should look like this:

     ![Sonarr settings - CloudBox](http://i.imgur.com/hURmo6Y.png)